 “Golgotha, where Jesus is crucified, is depicted as a somberly demonic carnival: the chorus, a growing rumble of babbling voices; twirls of clarinet; a clatter of cimbalom.
 That hammered Central European dulcimer — played beautifully, as in Los Angeles, by Chester Englander — remains an ingenious central element of the score, its twang simultaneously folksy and otherworldly.” -Zachary Woolfe, New York Times 4/1/2017

-Chester Englander is Lecturer of Percussion and Head of Percussion Studies at Cleveland State University, and is an Artist for Pearl Drums/Adams Percussion and Freer Percussion Products.
+Chester Englander is Lecturer of Percussion and Director of Percussion Studies at Cleveland State University, and is an Artist Clinician for Pearl Drums/Adams Percussion and Freer Percussion Products.
 He and his lovely wife, violinist Rachel Englander, are proud parents to their adorable daughters Charlotte and Alice.